X3B0A1/Wildlife-infrared-tracking-camera/README.md

 # Wildlife-infrared-tracking-camera

-**This project is only made when participating in maker competition, most of which are imagination, without considering feasibility**
+**The project is made when participating in a "creative AI design challenge".
+Most of the projects are imaginative and have not considered the feasibility**

 Your advice are most welcome